Leofariasrj25/leofariasrj25/README.md

 - 👨‍🎓 studying software engineering at 42|Rio.
 - 📖 Currently learning: docker and containers.
 - 💻 Passionate about tech and the future.
-- 🥅 2023 Goals: Learn more about IA, cryptocurrencies, and augmented reality
+- 🥅 2024 Goals: Learn more about augmented reality
 - ⚡ Fun fact 1: I love cars and motorsports.

 ---